Throughout history, England and Wales have developed its legal system, through a mixture of case law, statutes, and equitable maxims.

 S.32 Salmon Act 1986

-Salmon Act 1986 deals primarily with the licensing and regulation of salmon dealing in Scotland and in England and Wales.
+Salmon Act 1986 is a weird English law that deals primarily with the licensing and regulation of salmon dealing in Scotland and in England and Wales.
 The weird aspect of the Act comes from Section 32 of the Act, which is headed “Handling Salmon in Suspicious Circumstances”.

 This section creates an offence in England and Wales “for any person who receives or disposes of any salmon in circumstances where they believe, or could reasonably believe, that the salmon has been illegally fished.”
 So in effect, it’s supposed to protect against illegal fishing, but because of how broadly the section is worded, people have also joked that s32 of act also prohibits you from just randomly carrying/toting your fresh salmon by hand on the street.
 Fish included in this act are: